 By the time DeLorean became the division’s general manager in 1965, Pontiac led the domestic industry in engineering, styling, and merchandising.
 Nearly all of the division’s many successes, from the sporty Firebird to the stylish Grand Prix, bore DeLorean’s fingerprints.

 Whatever DeLorean’s conflicts with GM’s conservative upper management — and there were many — no one could say the corporation didn’t reward results.
 DeLorean was only 40 when he became a GM vice president, the youngest general manager in the corporation’s history.
 Less than four years later, he was promoted to run Chevrolet, the largest and most important of GM’s automotive divisions.
 Three years after that, he became a group vice president, responsible for the entire car and truck group, with salary and bonuses totaling $650,000 a year and a $25,000 annual expense account.
 There was even talk that he would succeed Ed Cole as president of the corporation.

 In April 1973, seemingly at the pinnacle of his success, DeLorean resigned.
-His own explanation was that he quit, frustrated with GM’s monotonous products and insular culture.
-Car and Driver reported in 1977 that there were rumors that his departure had not been entirely voluntary — that he had been in danger of termination for some unspecified offense — but no GM executive was ever willing to comment on the record.
-The industry and the press watched his exit with great interest, eager to see what he would do next.
+His own explanation was that he quit, frustrated with GM’s monotonous products and insular corporate culture.
+Afterward, there were rumors that his departure had not been entirely voluntary, but none of these whispered allegations was ever substantiated.
+The industry and the motoring press watched DeLorean’s exit with great interest, eager to see what he would do next.